thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     The Australian Government may provide financial assistance towards the cost of childcare.
-If you would like to access this assistance, please include this information in your child’s enrolment form:
+If you would like to access this assistance, please include this information in your child’s enrolment form and register for Child Care Subsidy with Centrelink:

     * Your Customer Reference Number (CRN – issued to you by the Family